Since 1997, each sunday afternoon, a mass street skate, secure and friendly, open to all, no registration or payment!

 Read some Staff members interviews in our “News” area : they share with you their passion for helping the Skate !

-The Prefecture of Police dispatches an escort to secure the event from the point of view of Public Order and Traffic Management.
-Its size and composition varies, but most often, we have some police mopeds to open the road ahead and a police car behind the group.
+Depending on their availability and other missions, the Prefecture of Police dispatches an escort to secure the event from the point of view of Public Order and Traffic Management (for instance, 2-3 police mopeds to open the road ahead and a police car behind the group).

 Specialized staff members, duly certified in first aid, skate within the group, ready to intervene immediately in case someone would fall.